Continuing Sickle Cell Disease Care During the COVID-19 Pandemic

 The COVID-19 pandemic has created barriers that greatly impacted the health and well-being of all children and families across the country, but those living with SCD and other chronic conditions face even greater risks.
 Individuals with SCD have a weakened immune system and are more prone to heart and lung co-morbidities, increasing the likelihood of complications from COVID-19.

 COVID-19 has also negatively impacted the ability of those living with SCD to get regular or emergency care for symptoms and treatment of the disease.
-March 2020 was especially concerning, as the systems of care that children, parents and adult patients depended on for acute care, such as hospitals, clinics and emergency department care were affected or changed to serve the surge of patients with COVID-19 complications.
+Spring 2020 was especially concerning, as the systems of care that children, parents and adult patients depended on for acute care, such as hospitals, clinics and emergency department care were affected or changed to serve the surge of patients with COVID-19 complications.
 Even when patients were able to access care, the risk of exposure to COVID-19 and fear of getting infected may have prevented or deterred many from getting the care they needed.

 Making patient safety a priority